-Native to Southeast Asia, the tart but sweet starfruit grows on trees and are small yellow or green fruit covered with scales.
+Native to Southeast Asia, the tart but sweet starfruit grows on trees and is a small yellow or green fruit covered with scales.

-Each slice looks like a star and makes the perfect decorative garnish when you slice them.
-You can also eat it like an apple or add it to stir fry, your morning juice, or sherbet.
+Each slice looks like a star and makes the perfect decorative garnish when you slice it.
+You can also eat it like an apple or add it to stir-fry, your morning juice, or sherbet.

 While in Hawaii, you can purchase starfruit at grocery stores or fruit stands throughout the summer.

-Note: Starfruit is not recommended for those with kidney disease since they contain a neurotoxin or if on heart medication since it negates the medicine.
+Note: Starfruit is not recommended for those with kidney disease since it contains a neurotoxin or if on heart medication since it negates the medicine.